ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 You can only use ``numexpr`` on ``numpy`` code and it only makes sense to use it on vector operations.
 In the background ``numexpr`` breaks operations down into smaller segments that will fit into the CPU's cache, it'll also auto-vectorise across the available math units on the CPU if possible.

-On my dual-core MacBook I see **IAN_TODO show speedup**, on my dual-core desktop i3 I see an even greater speed-up.
+On my dual-core MacBook I see a 2-3* speed-up.
 If I had an Intel MKL version of ``numexpr`` (warning - needs a commercial license from Intel or Enthought) then I might see an even greater speed-up.

 ``numexpr`` can give us some useful system information: